 -

-If you notice any of these symptoms, you should see an ophthalmologist.
+If you notice any of these symptoms, an ophthalmological consultation is necessary.

 -